-Based on the preceding findings, the Transportation Planning Section determines that pursuant to Section 24-124(a) of the code, the plan conforms to the required findings for approval of the PPS if the application is approved with conditions.
+Based on the preceding findings, the plan conforms to the required findings in Section 24-124(a) for approval of the PPS.

-7. Schools-The Special Projects Section has reviewed the PPS for impact on school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and CR-23-2003 and concluded the following:
+10. Schools-The PPS was reviewed for impact on school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and CR-23-2003 and concluded the following: